Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qaBAdXY-5Lk.md

 ### Transcript

-> are the big rock arches going to be explained in 1.0 because they don't look like rock and get a bone like rib cage feel for from them that's an interesting question uh maybe you
+> are the big rock arches going to be explained in 1.0 because they don't look like rock and get a bone like rib cage feel for from them that's an interesting question, maybe you